williamfiset/DEPRECATED-data-structures/README.md

 ## The Data Structures

 All the data structures provided in this repository (spare a few) have been designed for educational proposes.
-This is why you will find extensive comments explaining code snippets throughout.
-Futhermore, these data structures have for the most part been designed for a [data structures video series](https://www.youtube.com/playlist?list=PLDV1Zeh2NRsB6SWUrDFW2RmDotAfPbeHu), which is why you will find a **presentations/** folder containing slides for the associated data structure which we highly recommend you check out.
+This is why you will find extensive comments explaining code.
+Furthermore, these data structures have for the most part been designed for a [data structures video series](https://www.youtube.com/playlist?list=PLDV1Zeh2NRsB6SWUrDFW2RmDotAfPbeHu), which is why you will find a **presentations/** folder containing slides for the associated data structure which we highly recommend you check out.

 ## Using the Data Structures